-There is a picture book manuscript that Deb Lund and I have been backing-and-forthing for months, making little tweaks, making larger tweaks, fixing meter and rhyme, but it was only after five months of this that we finally stumbled upon the question we hadn’t been asking, the question that revealed what the story needed in order to feel emotionally full.
-I wish we’d seen this back in May.
-But somehow we’d been blinded by the little things.
-Now it’s got it all and is going to market.
+There is a picture book manuscript that one writer and I had been backing-and-forthing for months, making little tweaks, making larger tweaks, fixing meter and rhyme, but it was only after five months of this that we finally stumbled upon the question we hadn't been asking, the question that revealed what the story needed in order to feel emotionally full.
+I wish we'd seen this six months earlier.
+But somehow we'd been blinded by the little things.
+Now it's got it all and is going to market.

 Few beginners understand this, the length of the process.